Lore

 Magic requires two things: mana and a conduit.
 The conduit is the method of mana transfer a mage/magic users employs during casting.
 One's own body, a stone floor or wall.
 Solid or liquid things are easiest.
 A gas like air is considerably more difficult.
 More difficult still is the use of phenomena, like sound or light.
 All conduits have a limit on the amount of mana they can transfer at once.
 Exceeding this limit will cause unpredictable effects as the magic goes out of control or breaks the conduit.
 These effects are some twisted version of the intended purpose, or simple destruction.

-The Flow must be directed somehow.
+The Flow must be directed somehow and the second conduit is used for manipulating the flow.
 For the best, their will is enough but often something else is needed.
 A conduit can affect this; but a separate secondary conduit for the directions can be employed e.g. a spell said out loud, or a diagram drawn.
 The secondary conduit does not suffer from the difficulty of of primary one with phenomena but it must contain structure to be effective (words, patters and the sort, a command for the power to do something).
 A pattern of light could therefore work, or symbols carved into the primary conduit, e.g. the walls if using those.

 Spellrot